igormucsicska-planorama/noot.js/README.md

 #### Naming convention
-NOOT mainly provides classes and namespaces, and uses camelCase convention.
+NOOT provides classes and namespaces, and uses camelCase convention.
 However, you can require NOOT modules using dasherized names.
 ```javascript
 require('noot')('core-object');
 // is equivalent to